Study, Interactive Map Show the Amount of Per Capita Income (PCI) Explained by Protected Land

 The full study found that three economic measures were positively associated with protected public lands: per capita income (2010), growth in per capita income (1990-2010), and growth in per capita investment income (1990-2010).
 It is available as a manuscript and should be cited as: Rasker, R., P.H.
 Gude, M. Delorey.
-In Review.
+2013.
 The effect of protected federal lands on economic prosperity in the non-metropolitan West.
 Journal of Regional Analysis and Policy.

 To develop county-specific estimates for the amount of per capita income that can be explained by protected federal lands, metropolitan counties were excluded since their economies are large enough that we would not expect the presence of protected lands to be an important driver of their economic activity.
 Ten economic variables then were selected as being representative of overall county economic health:

 - Per Capita Income (2010)